Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

 If the readers put the mouse pointer on each node of the interactive plot, there will be a comment bracket showing (i) the coordinate of the node, (ii) the node number (e.g. node 1, node 2, ...), (iii) the reference clustering of the node.
 If the mouse pointer is put on each non-zero interaction, the bracket will show (i) either the start coordinate or the end coordinate of the interaction vector, (ii) the interaction weight, (iii) an indicator of whether the interaction is from node $i$ to node $j$ where $i\< j$, i.e., whether the corresponding $y_{ij}$ is the upper-diagonal entry of the $\boldsymbol{Y}$.

-The **Figure 1** in the **ZIP-LPCM-MFM** paper can be recovered following the code below where the functions `subplot()` and `orca()` are leveraged to aggregate multiple interactive plots from different specific angles in one figure and to output a high-quality screenshot, respectively.
+The **Figure 1** in the **ZI-LPCM-MFM** paper can be recovered following the code below where the functions `subplot()` and `orca()` are leveraged to aggregate multiple interactive plots from different specific angles in one figure and to output a high-quality screenshot, respectively.

 ``` r
 g_obs <- graph_from_adjacency_matrix(SS1_Scenario1_Directed_ZIPLPCM$Y,mode = "directed",weighted = TRUE)